|Understanding Weymouth Youth Soccer

 Please check out the South Shore League Website for more information on the league:http://www.southshoresoccer.com/

 Travel is a bit more expensive than Rec, but it’s a full year program (Fall, Winter and Spring).
 A lot of the home games are played on turf fields, there is winter indoor trainings and winter indoor league play.
 Travel coaches are still volunteer coaches, many of them parents, but the overall quality of the coaching received is higher than that of the rec program.
 Simply because there are fewer teams and the more talented players (due to tryouts) attract the better coaches.
-Having teams comprised of players with like ability (due to tryouts) also makes it easier to design and hold practices appropriate for the teams.
+Having teams comprised of players of similar ability (due to tryouts) also makes it easier to design and hold practices appropriate for the teams.
 In the fall and spring, Travel hosts age group “pool” practices once per week, where every player gets the same skill based training to help ensure regardless of the team a player is on, they have the opportunity to learn the skills necessary to advance as a player.

 Please note that Travel is a competitive program.
 We believe in player development so it’s not all about winning games, but a player may tryout and not make a team.
 At the younger age groups, once you are on a team, as long as the player shows up and tries he/she will play an almost equal amount and get time at different positions.
 As the kids get older, a player’s ability and effectiveness on the field will start to affect their playing time.